autowarefoundation/autoware_tools/control/control_debug_tools/scripts/README.md

    - Specific paths to parameter files, overriding the defaults (`--mpc_param_file`, `--pid_param_file`, etc.).
    - A vehicle ID to load vehicle-specific control parameters (`--vehicle_id`).

-2. **Package Path Resolution**: It utilizes `ament_index_python.get_package_share_directory` to locate the installation paths (share directories) of the required ROS 2 packages (`autoware_launch` and the specified vehicle description package).
+2. **Package Path Resolution**: It utilizes `ament_index_python.get_package_share_directory` to locate the installation paths (share directories) of the required ROS 2 packages (`autoware_control_config` and the specified vehicle description package).
 This requires the Autoware workspace containing these packages to be sourced beforehand.

 3. **Parameter File Location**: Based on the arguments and resolved package paths, the script determines the exact paths to the four YAML parameter files (MPC, PID, Simulator, Vehicle Command Gate).
-It constructs default paths within the `autoware_launch` and vehicle description packages, allowing for vehicle-specific subdirectories if a `--vehicle_id` is provided.
+It constructs default paths within the `autoware_control_config` and vehicle description packages, allowing for vehicle-specific subdirectories if a `--vehicle_id` is provided.

 4. **YAML Parsing**: The `read_yaml` function reads each parameter file.
 It specifically extracts the dictionary under the `/**"]["ros__parameters"]` key, which is the standard location for ROS 2 node parameters in Autoware YAML files.
 Error handling is included for file reading issues.